allmaps/allmaps/packages/render/README.md

 pnpm run build
 ```

+The easiest way to test this package during local development is via [@allmaps/test-plugins](../../test/plugins/), since all of the plugins use the WebGL2Renderer to render a Georeference Annotation on screen.

 ## Usage

-> [!Note]
-> The easiest way to test this package is via [@allmaps/test-plugins](../../test/plugins/), since all of the plugins use the WebGL2Renderer to render a Georeference Annotation on screen.

 Here's how each of the renderers can be used directly: